-Every week, dozens of running groups host free (or inexpensive) fun runs.
+Every week, dozens of running groups and runners’ shops host free (or inexpensive) fun runs.
 At some, participants stick around afterward to eat and drink; at others, they get wacky with theme nights and prizes.
-But whether you run a five-minute mile or chug along at a turtle's pace, these runs are an opportunity to keep exercising and maybe pick up a few running buddies.
-Be sure to call in advance to confirm run start times and meeting spots.
+But whether you run a five-minute mile or chug along at a turtle’s pace, these runs are an opportunity to keep exercising and maybe pick up a few running buddies.
+Be sure to check in advance to confirm run start times and meeting spots.

 Chicago Area Runners Association